sreeramsunkara/TAS-Workshop-CAH/README.md

 bg
 ```

-- The `bg` comamnd runs the previous process in the background.
+- The `bg` command runs the previous process in the background.
 We can now test your `fact` program by using the following command.
 Please make sure to use your `port` number and **not** the `44601` shown below when you execute the next command:

 ```
 curl 127.0.0.1:44601/100; echo